Best Application Support Services of 2026: 9 Providers Ranked

 Uvik Software vs ScienceSoft

 Uvik Software wins for mid-market buyers with applications built on Python, Django, FastAPI, or modern data infrastructure where the engagement value sits between $25K and $500K annually.
 ScienceSoft wins for enterprise buyers with multi-platform estates spanning SAP, Oracle, Microsoft, and Salesforce that require formal 24/7 follow-the-sun coverage, ISO 27001 certification documentation, and 750+ bench depth across many stacks simultaneously.
-Uvik's senior-only bench delivers sharper outcomes on a defined stack; ScienceSoft delivers broader coverage at higher list prices.
+Uvik Software's senior-only bench delivers sharper outcomes on a defined stack; ScienceSoft delivers broader coverage at higher list prices.

 Uvik Software vs Cynoteck